Main Menu

 Logic Panel

-Logic players will see a grid which contains many different colored squares (Red, Green, Yellow, or Blue) and Walls (Grey Lines).
+Logic players will see a grid which contains many different colored squares (Red, Green, Yellow, or Blue) and Walls (Black Lines).
 The logic player will also see one blue square with an X on it which designates the exit of the maze.

 As the logic player it is your job to locate the charisma players position on the grid using the information given to you by them.
 Once you find out their initial location, direct the charisma player through the grid towards the X by telling them which direction and how many spaces they should move.
 It is best to do a reality check every few moves to make sure you and the charisma player are on track.
 Ask the charisma player what they see, and if they see the same as what you see you are on the right track.